 - Camp host is on-site from 22 December to 20 January each season.

 - No cooking facilities – use liquid or LPG only.

-- Cellphone coverage is available on Urupukapuka Island.
+- Mobile coverage is available on Urupukapuka Island.

 - During the summer, a rubbish barge may visit Urupukapuka Island.